 About… Me, in the real world

 Born in the States, I grew up – and still live – on the other side of the big pond, in a beautiful corner of south-western Germany with my Hubby.
 After finishing university and the following mindnumbing treadmill also known as exam prep, I was able to focus on the pretty things in life for a change and got back to the kitchen, knives blazing.
 A lot of dishes and untested, waiting recipes had fallen victim to the general numbness during the exam prep.
 With that chapter of my life over and done with, I have the time, drive and excitement to go wild in the kitchen again.
 Hear me roar!

 Like most children I was merrily pesting my grandma and mother, nosing around their kitchens before I proceeded onto doing the same in my own kitchen once I was old enough to do so.
 Having grown up with the phrase „if you want to eat something tasty, you have to know how to prepare it“ I did my best no to give in to the allure of the instant-whole-lot-of-don’t-worry-about-it-with-noodles when I moved out of my mom’s.
-Somewhat obsessed with my shape, I made the effort to look up some of the ingredients in the most popular convenience foods back then and, spooked out of my skin, settled on getting close and personal with my kitchen, cooking myself so I could control what goes into my food.
+At some point, I made the effort to look up some of the ingredients in the most popular convenience foods back then and, spooked out of my skin, settled on getting close and personal with my kitchen, cooking myself so I could control what goes into my food.

 In the beginning, as you can imagine, a tendency to experiment rather than to follow the textbook led to some hideous results.
 But the shere fun of it alongside the necessity to feed rather than kill myself kept me going.